• Feb 21, 2025

 6. Coorg, Karnataka

-Another hill station lodged in south India is Coorg.
-This quaint and picturesque city in Karnataka puts on a display of the most beautiful scenery.
+Another hill station located in South India is Coorg.
+This quaint and picturesque city in Karnataka showcases some of the most beautiful scenery.
 Snuggled in the Western Ghats, this pristine hill station is a perfect gateway for all those seeking solace and peace.
-To make your trip memorable, see the lush green, dense forests, and more.
+To make your trip memorable, see lush green forests and more.

 Best time to visit: October to February